openservicebrokerapi/servicebroker/spec.md

 | parameters | object | Configuration options for the Service Instance.
 Service Brokers SHOULD ensure that the client has provided valid configuration parameters and values for the operation. |

 \* Fields with an asterisk are REQUIRED.

-Platforms MAY include additional fields within the response.
-When adding new fields, Platforms SHOULD use a unique prefix for the field names to reduce the chances of conflict with future specification defined fields.

 ```
 {